fiazaich/SAR_MAS_sim/readme.md

 ## Overview
-This repository contains the reference implementation for the Semantic Fusion simulation used in the paper "Semantic Fusion: Verifiable Alignment in Decentralized Multi-Agent Systems".
+This repository contains the reference implementation for the Semantic Fusion simulation used in the paper "**[Semantic Fusion: Verifiable Alignment in Decentralized Multi-Agent Systems](https://arxiv.org/abs/2601.12580)**".

 ## Requirements
 - Python 3.9 or higher